PamFernandez/PamFernandez.github.io/README.md

-# Hi, I'm Pam Fernandez
+# Hi, I'm Pam Fernandez :wave:
 ## Data Analyst

 Data Analyst with the ability to translate data into insights.
 I hold a Certificate in Data Analysis and Visualization from Northwestern University with over 200 classroom hours of experience managing and visualizing big data sets using tools such as Python and SQL.
 I have written code for a variety of datasets and can effectively communicate insights from the data.